franchsli/whatsapp_clone_django/README.md

 ## Improvements

-- Rework all the chat.views logics.
-- Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)
 - Limit the contact name display on chat list
 - Test if edit/delete contact and delete chat works in any case.
 **IMPLEMENT**